What to Know After an Oil Rig Accident

 Slip and Fall Hazards

-One of the most simple, yet common, ways that individuals are injured on drilling rig floors is due to slippery oil-based drilling mud accumulating on the rig floor.
+Slip and falls are some of the simplest and most common ways that maritime workers sustain serious injuries on drilling rig floors.
+Many offshore injuries are due to slippery oil-based drilling mud accumulating on the rig floor.
 Even non-oil based drilling mud can become slippery when it is on a hard metal rig floor.

 To reduce these hazards and hopefully prevent oil rig accidents, companies should take safety precautions such as: